 How are recent MUP graduates employed?

-When surveyed one year after graduation, respondents from the class of 2015 reported 100% employment in planning and related fields.
-The class of 2014 reported 99% employment in planning and related fields.
-2016 graduates will be surveyed in summer 2017.
+hen surveyed one year after graduation, respondents from the class of 2016 reported 100% employment in planning and related fields.
+When surveyed one year after graduation, the class of 2015 reported 100% employment in planning and related fields.
+Graduates for 2017 will be surveyed in summer 2018.